rhansen/node-sqlite3-wiki/API.md

 Runs the SQL query with the specified parameters and calls the callback with all result rows afterwards.
 The function returns the Database object to allow for function chaining.
 The parameters are the same as the `Database#run` function, with the following differences:

-The signature of the callback is `function(err, rows) {}`.
-If the result set is empty, the second parameter is an empty array, otherwise it contains an object for each result row which in turn contains the values of that row, like the `Database#get` function.
+The signature of the callback is `function(err, rows) {}`. `rows` is an array.
+If the result set is empty, it will be an empty array, otherwise it will have an object for each result row which in turn contains the values of that row, like the `Database#get` function.

 Note that it first retrieves all result rows and stores them in memory.
 For queries that have potentially large result sets, use the `Database#each` function to retrieve all rows or `Database#prepare` followed by multiple `Statement#get` calls to retrieve a previously unknown amount of rows.